 Naseam Jabberi started looking into her options for law school when she was still at Florida State University and narrowed her focus to the Washington D.C. region because of an interest in human rights law.

-Naseam is far more than a J.D. candidate at UB; she is also staff editor for UB Law Forum, vice president for the International Law Society, fundraising coordinator for the Student Bar Association and secretary of the Asian Pacific American Law Students Association.
+Naseam is far more than a J.D. candidate at UBalt; she is also staff editor for UBalt Law Forum, vice president for the International Law Society, fundraising coordinator for the Student Bar Association and secretary of the Asian Pacific American Law Students Association.

-Helping her pursue her interest in human rights law, Naseam is doing an externship through UB with Human Rights First in Washington, D.C.
+Helping her pursue her interest in human rights law, Naseam is doing an externship through UBalt with Human Rights First in Washington, D.C.

 "Their focus in the department I'm working in is to almost right the wrongs that people face in other countries, helping them get asylum in America after they face so much injustice where they are," she says.
 "I would like to do work in that field.
 I am a daughter of refugees.
 My parents came here from Iran after having to escape the country.
 I feel like it's very close to home for me."